markusdosch/essentialmunich/README.md

 ## Transportation
 ### Public Transport
 There are two rapid-transit systems: the "U-Bahn" (covering the city region) and the "S-Bahn" (connecting the city to the outskirts).
 Within the city, there are additional light rail ("Tram") and bus services.
 The monthly ticket is called "IsarCard".
 It costs 59,10€ for the M-Zone, which covers most of Munich.
 Recommended apps for calculating the routes are "[MVG Fahrinfo](https://www.mvg.de/services/mobile-services/fahrinfo.html)" and "[MVV App](https://www.mvv-muenchen.de/fahrplanauskunft/mobile-auskunft-app/mvv-app/index.html)".
 Both apps can be set to English.
+Most tickets incl. the monthly ticket can be bought via these apps.

 #### S-Bahn Stammstrecke
 The core section of the S-Bahn is called "Stammstrecke", because all S-Bahn lines go through here: Ostbahnhof, Rosenheimer Platz, Isartor, Marienplatz, Karlsplatz (Stachus), Hauptbahnhof, Hackerbrücke, Donnersbergerbrücke.

 Official plans also count Hirschgarten, Laim, and Pasing to the Stammstrecke, although not all (but most) lines go through them.

 While the concept of a "Stammstrecke" is nice for people having to board or get off one of these stations, it has turned into a bottleneck.
-As there is only one tunnel in each side, if something happens to one line, all lines will be affected and have delays.
+As there is only one tunnel for each direction, if something happens to one line, all lines will be affected and have delays.
 The problem is set to be solved by the "[2.
-Stammstrecke](https://www.2.stammstrecke-muenchen.de/)" in 2028.
+Stammstrecke](https://www.2.stammstrecke-muenchen.de/)" in 2035.

 #### Background Knowledge
 U-Bahn, Tram, and Bus service inside Munich is provided by the MVG.
 S-Bahn is provided by the DB (Deutsche Bahn).
 Both MVG and DB are member of the MVV, an association of transportation groups to provide service for Munich and around.

 ### Car
-Contrary to cities like London, there are no extra fees for driving a car in the city.
+In contrary to cities like London, there are no extra fees for driving a car in the city.
 The only extra cost is parking.
-Either you have free parking in the streets where you live (less likely in the inner city), your house-provided garage spots (around 100€/month), or you apply for a resident parking permit ("Anwohner-Parkausweis"; very cheap at around 60€/year), which gives you the right to use the parking spots in the streets near where you live.
+In dense areas of the city, you can apply for a resident parking permit ("Anwohner-Parkausweis"; very cheap at around 60€/year), which gives you the right to use the parking spots in the streets near where you live.
+Otherwise, these spots either cost a certain amount per hour, or you are not allowed to park there at all during working days (= Monday to Saturday).
 Application for an "Anwohner-Parkausweis" [here](https://www.muenchen.de/rathaus/Stadtverwaltung/Kreisverwaltungsreferat/Verkehr/Parkraummanagement/Parkausweis-fuer-Anwohner.html).

 Generally, the allowed maximum driving speed inside the city is 50km/h, outside the city 100km/h, and on the Autobahn unlimited (with a recommended speed of 130km/h).
 Always except otherwise noted.

 Munich has two major ring streets.
 The "[Mittlerer Ring](https://de.wikipedia.org/wiki/Bundesstraße_2_R)" with a general driving speed of 60km/h, and the "[Autobahnring](https://de.wikipedia.org/wiki/Bundesautobahn_99)".

 ### Flying
 [Munich Airport](https://www.munich-airport.de) (also "Flughafen Franz Josef Strauß", shortcode: MUC) is the second-busiest airport in Germany afer Frankfurt, and frequently one of highest-rated airports worldwide.
 It is reachable by S-Bahn (S1, S8) and by car.
-Lufthansa also offers an [airport bus](https://www.airportbus-muenchen.de) with a one-way price of 10,50€ (two-way: 17€).
+Lufthansa also offers an [airport bus](https://www.airportbus-muenchen.de) with a one-way price of 11€ (two-way: 17.50€).
 It is available to customers of all airlines, not just Lufthansa. easyJet & Eurowings are notable budget airlines that frequent this airport.

 At Memmingen "[Allgäu Airport](https://www.allgaeu-airport.de)" (also: "München West", shortcode: FMM), Ryanair offers cheap flights.
 There are regular shuttle bus transfers between Munich and Memmingen that take around 1.5h.

 ### Bike
 Munich is bike-friendly and is constantly working on making cycling more attractive.
 Many streets have bike lanes, many one-way steets may be used in both directions by cyclists (special street sign required).
-You can find information & rules for cyclists in this [info document (German)](https://www.adfc.de/fileadmin/user_upload/Im-Alltag/Recht/Downloads/Verkehrsrecht_fuer_Radfahrende_Stand_06.2018.pdf) by the ADFC (General German Cycling Club).
+You can find information & rules for cyclists in this [info document (German)](https://www.adfc.de/fileadmin/user_upload/Im-Alltag/Recht/Downloads/Verkehrsrecht_fuer_Radfahrende_6.20.pdf) by the ADFC (General German Cycling Club).

 The MVV offers a nice bike route calculation website: <http://rad.mvv-muenchen.de> The bike option in Google Maps is also pretty good.